The 5 Mother Sauces Every Cook Should Know

 What is Sauce Tomat?

-With knowledge of the five mother sauces, you can now create rich and flavorful dips, drizzles and sauces for all of your favorite meals.
+With knowledge of the five mother sauces and other basic elements of cooking, you can create a plethora of rich and flavorful dips, drizzles and sauces for all of your favorite meals.
 Once you perfect the base thickener and liquid, you can move on to experiment with different vegetables, herbs and flavors to create new and exciting sauces that are sure to please!